rancher/rke2/docs/mgiration.md

 #### CoreDNS Configuration

-RKE1 adds several congiguration options for CoreDNS, migration agent makes sure that these configs are migrated to HelmchartConfig which will be used to configurre the CoreDNS helmChart:
+RKE1 adds several congiguration options for CoreDNS, migration-agent makes sure that these configs are migrated to a HelmchartConfig which will be used to configurre the CoreDNS helmChart:

 | CoreDNS Optinos                                      	|
 |--------------------------------------------	|